This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drinking to relieve stress, anxiety, depression, or loneliness

 - Early age when you started drinking

 - Alcohol use disorder (alcohol abuse and dependence)

 - Accidents at home or work, or while driving

-- Health problems, such as liver or brain damage, cancer, or pancreatitis
+- Health problems, such as high blood pressure, liver or brain damage, cancer, or pancreatitis

 - Health problems in newborns whose mothers drank alcohol during pregnancy

-Your caregiver will ask you how much and how often you drink.
-He may also want to know if alcoholism or other substance abuse disorders run in your family.
-He may ask questions about how you are doing in school or at work.
-You may need other tests or rating scales to help your caregiver learn more about your drinking habits.
-A rating scale tells your caregiver how much you drink in a day or week.
-Blood, urine, or breath tests may also be done to check the amount of alcohol in your body.
+Screening means healthcare providers ask about alcohol use during medical appointments.
+Your healthcare provider will ask you how much and how often you drink.
+This includes drinking regularly or drinking large amounts in a short period of time (binge drinking).
+Your provider may also want to know if alcoholism or other substance abuse disorders run in your family.
+He or she may ask how you are doing in school or at work.
+A rating scale tells your healthcare provider how much you drink in a day or week.

 How is at-risk alcohol use treated?

-- Vitamin supplement: Alcohol can make it hard for your body to absorb enough vitamin B1.
+- Vitamin supplements such as B1 may be needed.
+Alcohol can make it hard for your body to absorb enough vitamin B1.
 You may be given vitamin B1 if you have low levels.
-It is also given to prevent alcohol related brain damage.
-You may also need other vitamin supplements.
+It is also given to prevent brain damage from alcohol use.

 Where can I find support and more information?